-The false\nearest program is a sequential implementation of the FNN method based on this algorithm.
-By profiling the false\nearest program in order to carry out the parallel approaches, four tasks were identified.
-Let p the number of processes, two parallel implementations were formed based on these four tasks:
+By profiling the false_nearest program in order to carry out the parallel approaches, four tasks were identified.
+Let X a time series, Y a set of points constructed according to Eq.
+(1), BOX an array that implements the grid of boxes (or mesh), and p the number of processes.
+Two parallel implementations were formed based on these four tasks: